Music theory games > Lessons > Duration of sounds > Time signature > 9/8 time signature example

 Beats in 9/8 time signature

-- 1 dotted quarter notedotted quarter note (dotted crotchet) (dotted crotchet united kingdom) equals 1 beat
+- 1 dotted quarter note dotted quarter note (dotted crotchet) (dotted crotchet united kingdom) equals 1 beat

 - 1 dotted half note Dotted half note (dotted minim) (dotted minim united kingdom) equals 2 beats